About Miss Blackman

-This blog is where Toni’ll share notes about her journey—the professional and the personal, the travels and the people, renaissance womanthe events, performances and the day-to-day.
+This blog is where I share notes about my journey—the professional and the personal, the travels and the people, the spiritual, the creative and whatever comes to mind…if you need a little more info, my bio is below:

 There’s so much more to Colombia than the three C’s: coffee, cocaine and cumbia.
 If you’re tired of the expected, then you might find Choc Quib Town to be an intriguing act.
 They fuse hip-hop, electronica and funk with Afro-Colombian rhythms to give voice to a community often overlooked in the country’s national identity.
 Take one look at the video for their first single, “De Donde Vengo Yo” (“Where I Come From”): http://www.youtube.com/watch?v=yb_jD–Yfp4 and you’ll see what I mean.
 Last year alone, Choc Quib Town made their stateside debut at SXSW, received a Latin GRAMMY nomination for “Best New Artist,” and toured from London to Paris and Berlin to India.